Manage Batch resources with Azure CLI

 To see the JSON syntax required to create a resource, refer to the Batch REST API reference documentation.
 Go to the Examples section in the resource operation's reference page.
 Then, find the subsection titled Add <resource type>.
 For example, Add a basic task.
 Use the example JSON code as templates for your configuration files.

 For a sample script that specifies a JSON file, see Run a job and tasks with Batch.

-list command that queries your Batch account and lists resources of that type.
-For example, you can list the pools in your account and the tasks in a job:
+list command.
+For example, to list the pools in your account and tasks in a job:

-az batch pool list az batch task list --job-id job001
+az batch pool list az batch task list --job-id <your-job-id>

 ||Returns a subset of properties for each entity.|